The Long Dark story continues with Episode 4 in October

 Wintermute has been a long time in the making.
 The first episode arrived in May 2017 and the second that August, to lukewarm receptions.
 Unsatisfied, Hinterland went back and reworked the two.
 Upon their arrival in December 2018, John Walker (RPS in peace) hailed them as "the game I'd desperately wanted before".
 Then episode three followed in October 2019.

 After the eventual episode five, ah, who knows what's next.
-In a dev diary in March, big cheese Raphael van Lierop public pondered what might be next for Hinterland and The Long Dark, and requested feedback from fans.
+In a dev diary in March, big cheese Raphael van Lierop publicly pondered what might be next for Hinterland and The Long Dark, and requested feedback from fans.

 "We aren't committing to anything beyond Episode Five, but depending on how passionately you want us to keep expanding The Long Dark, and provided we can make it work from a business perspective, we are open to considering a variety of things," he said.
 "We love The Long Dark as much as anyone, and would love to see it continue to grow and flourish into the future.
 For us, it's more than a game.
 For me, I still want to push forward and show that Hinterland is the industry leader in creating thoughtful survival experiences."